rahulkrishnanfs/kubernetes-fluentd-elastic-kibana-cluster/README.md

 ```

-6. Create a service name elasticsearch-internal, so that services can make use of elasticsearch cluster.
+6. Create a service named elasticsearch-internal, so that services can make use of elasticsearch cluster.
 This service is not exposing to the outside world .

 ```
     kubectl create -f es-master-internal-svc.yml